-For geometric calibration of the camera and the lasers we capture several high-dynamic range images [DM97] of each bundle of laser rays illuminating a yellow and white checkerboard pattern.
-This allows us to reliably detect the centers of the laser spots.
-After computing the 3D location of these spots using a calibration toolbox [Bou06] we can estimate the position of the laser lines in space relative to the camera.
-Figure 5 (left) shows a visualization of the spatial sampling in which the two bundles of laser rays are clearly visible.
-Using the calibration data, we can now extract samples
+For geometric calibration of the camera and the lasers we capture several high-dynamic range images [12] of each bundle of laser rays illuminating a yellow and white checkerboard pattern.
+This allows us to reliably detect the corners of the calibration pattern as well as the centers of the laser spots.
+After computing the 3D location of these spots using a calibration toolbox [13] we can estimate the position of the laser lines in space relative to the camera.
+Figure 8 (left) shows a visualization of the spatial sampling in which the two bundles of laser rays are clearly visible.
+Using the calibration data, we can now extract samples I_p from the camera images by marching densely along the projections of the rays and taking a sample at each step.
+As noted in Section 2.2, we need to ensure that the full width of the projected laser line is captured.
+We therefore integrate the contributions to I_p along a small line segment perpendicular to the projected ray direction.
+We then low-pass filter and downsample the obtained intensity samples along each ray in order to reduce noise and facilitate further processing, yielding about 150 samples per ray.

-Figure 5: Geometric and photometric calibration of the setup.
+Fig. 8.
+Geometric and photometric calibration of the setup.
 Left: Visualization of the spatial sampling.
 The two bundles of laser rays are clearly visible.
 Right: Calibration image for the blue laser to recover the relative intensities I{l_i} for the individual rays (tone-mapped).